 This is always a learning process and I try to do the best I can.
 Do I mess up sometimes and forget to bring a reusable straw with me to a coffee shop?
 Yes!
 Right now because of COVID, can I bring my own reusable coffee mug to coffee shops?
 No I can’t.
 It’s not always about perfection but trying the best we can.

-I’d like this to be an ever-evolving list so please share the easy sustainable changes you’ve made in your life!
+I want this to be a growing list so please share the easy sustainable changes you’ve made in your life!